 2-3 Years: Forward-Facing Car Seat w/ Harness & Tether

-Keep your child in a booster seat until they are big enough to properly fit in a seat belt.
-This is usually at least 4 ft.
-9in. and 60 lbs.
-The seat belt must fit snug across your child’s shoulder and chest and not cross the neck or face.
-It is important that your children still ride in the back seat at least until 12 years because it is safer there.
+Keep your child in a belt-positioning booster seat until they are big enough to properly fit in a seat belt.
+This is often when they have reached at least 4 feet 9 inches in height.
+The seat belt must fit snugly across your child’s shoulder and chest and not cross the neck or face.
+It is recommended that your children continue to ride in the back seat until at least until 12 years of age.

 Most people think it's easy to simply click a car seat into a car.
 However, many technicians agree that most if not all car seats are installed incorrectly by consumers.
 When preparing for your baby, there are so many decisions to make and so many things to think about.

 Once you purchase the correct seat for your child, bring your seat in for a safety check.
-Check with your local healthcare provider to see if they offer car seat safety checks.
+Check with your local healthcare provider or public service organization to see if they offer car seat safety checks or fitting stations.